emqx/blog/en/202208/getting-data-from-emqx-cloud-with-influxdb-native-collector.md

 #### Choose an MQTT client

 Use can use any MQTT client as you like.
-In this tutorial, I will use [MQTT X](https://mqttx.app/), a user-friendly MQTT desktop application that is good for testing purposes.
+In this tutorial, I will use [MQTTX](https://mqttx.app/), a user-friendly MQTT desktop application that is good for testing purposes.

 ![Create New Connection](https://assets.emqx.com/images/0a1b227fb93b3a9c9a39cde30f00cf9f.jpeg)